beihaixingchen/fast-depth/README.md

 0. [Citation](#citation)

 ## Requirements
 - Install [PyTorch](https://pytorch.org/) on a machine with a CUDA GPU.
-Our code was developed on a system running PyTorch v0.4.1.
+Our code was developed on a system running PyTorch v0.4.1(v1.2.0 is also tested).
 - Install the [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) format libraries.
 Files in our pre-processed datasets are in HDF5 format.
   ```bash
   sudo apt-get update